Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 **Then** I thought I'd show you some simple XPC instead, but it currently raises the same "is this supposed to be like this?" questions as `UserDefaults`.
 Well, this is a new way of distributing these extensions, so we can expect some bumps and changes.

 Anyway.
 Let us not chase waterfalls; let us stick to the CFNotifications we are used to.
 I think I'll come back and revise this to include sharing data once Ventura has settled down into later betas.
+In part 3, we'll add an additional form of configuration via custom properties, but right now we'll keep it simple.

 ## Notifications (and Logger)